Building on a subsidized future

 The Vibe Portfolio

 I took a lot of car share rides in the early 2010s.
-It took me a little while to realize how much the impact of a subsidies commodity was having on my behaviour, and how much that behaviour was serving to change the world around me.
+It took me a little while to realize how much the impact of a subsidized commodity was having on my behaviour, and how much that behaviour was serving to change the world around me.

 I went back and forth on what I believe about that change.
-I don't like the exclusivity and how "the commons" were being essentially mined by private interested.
+I don't like the exclusivity and how "the commons" were being essentially mined by private interests.
 But also, I saw how it created opportunity for some, as on a research trip where I interviewed a woman who was able to reclaim hours of leisure time that had previously been spent commuting to her neighborhood that was underserved by public transit.

 So, let me share a bit of what I've been fiddling with.